gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 ## Separate your work into features.

-Whenever you start to work on something _new_ -- like a new idea, a new feature, a brilliant new idea that came to you in the shower, or that off-the-wall idea the team cooked up in the last meeting -- you'll want to keep the feature separate from the main code until it's ready for prime time.
+Whenever you start to work on something _new_ -- like a new feature or a bug fix -- you'll want to keep the development code separate from the main code until it's ready for prime time.
 Then, when you're ready you'll fold in the new feature.

 With git, you get this done by starting a new **branch**.
 In git, a branch has two defining characteristics:

 1. A branch has a **parent**.
-In other words, a branch starts from somewhere, that somewhere being a certain state of the codebase.
+A branch originates from a certain state of the codebase,
-2. A branch contains a record of the changes made on top of that starting point.
+2. And a branch contains a record of the changes made on top of that starting point.

 In git, branching is *cheap*, meaning that it's easy to create a branch.
 They don't take up any extra space and there is no good reason for *not* using them.